mortrye/ufo-guide/ufo-notes-and-todos.md

 	* Not to get on the wrong side of [Neil DeGrasse Tyson](https://www.msnbc.com/the-beat-with-ari/watch/see-neil-degrasse-tyson-debunk-alien-believers-after-biden-pentagon-s-ufo-report-115788869792) but
 	* It's just as plausible that we all know what aliens and UFOs look like because _that's what they are_.
 	* We may have been "conditioned" to see aliens that way by _actually_ seeing them.
+	* This isn't _science_ this is a science _lens_
+		* The science lens on the world is based on rationality and likelihood
+			* particularly for statistical based sciences, which is most of them
+		* The problem with this is that scientists do the same thing with data that the rest of us do with experience:
+			* mistake what we've seen happen in the past for our predictions of what will happen in the future
+			* and predict with confidence that future outcomes will be in the likely category instead of an unlikely outcome [link to Trump election]
+				* unlikely outcomes are unlikely, but they happen all the time.
+		* Science views the world through a lens of what is _likely_ to be true.
+This often blinds them to unlikely outcomes.
 	* Nobody ever imagines an alien with big muscles, but wouldn't aliens be far _less_ believable as a real thing if everyone's image of them was different?
 		* Doesn't the fact that they are all the same actually suggest something weird is going on?
 		* Isn't it a little strange how nobody is making a claim that the alien from aliens is real -- we all know that is a work of fiction -- but the type that gets claimed as real is the _same_ type over and over again?